Ahmed0427/mygit/README.md

 # mygit

-I'm writing my git to learn how Git works under the covers
+I'm writing a git clone to learn how Git works under the covers